OracleCPS/GG4BigData/CloudWorkshop_GG4BD_900.md

 # Lab 900 -  Oracle to Kafka (json format) / EventHub

 ## Before You Begin
 - We should have Oracle installed on the source compute instance.
-- We should have Kafka installed on the target compute instance.
+- We should have [Quickstart Kafka](https://kafka.apache.org/quickstart) setup on the target compute instance.
 - We require to have golden gate binaries installed for the Oracle database on the source side.
 - We require to have golden gate for Big Data binaries installed on the target side.